 Our intention is to develop this study as a core national project and continue the research.
-After five years we will review the project and inform you of whether and how we will continue the research, and invite you to continue to take part.
-In the unlikely event we plan to end the study, we will send you a copy of all the information you have entered for your own record.
+After five years we will review the project and inform you of whether and how we will continue the research, and invite you and your child to continue to take part.
+In the unlikely event we plan to end the study, we will send you a copy of all the information you have entered for your child's own records.